Wednesday, December 28, 2016

 Friday, July 22, 2016

 A script without substance and loud songs with frivolous lyrics, make the first one-hour of Sultan silly to the point of being embarrassing.

-But if you manage not to walk out, the remaining 1 hour and 50 minutes will be absolutely mesmerising.
+But if you manage not to walk out, the remaining one hour and fifty minutes will be absolutely mesmerising.

 Director Ali Abbas Zafar weaves moral and message with terrific sporting entertainment.